Ph.D., Kenan Distinguished Professor, Sociology

 Over her career, Dr. Entwisle has led the development of and early application of new methodological tools, including statistical methods for estimating multilevel models, the integration of social and spatial data, and the development of spatially explicit agent-based modeling approaches.
 She has contributed to the design of innovative surveys around the world, including the National Longitudinal Study of Adolescent to Adult Health (Add Health), the China Health and Nutrition Survey, the Russia Longitudinal Monitoring Survey, and the Nang Rong (Thailand) Surveys of Social and Demographic Change.
 Between 2005 and 2013, she was PI for the North Carolina components of the National Children's Study (NCS).

-Dr. Entwisle is also an engaged mentor with a track record of successfully preparing predocs and postdocs for research careers.
-To date, she has supervised 17 PhD students to completion and served as advisor for 7 postdoctoral scholars (including three currently).
+Dr. Entwisle is an engaged mentor with a track record of successfully preparing predocs and postdocs for research careers.
+To date, she has supervised 17 PhD students to completion and served as advisor for 9 postdoctoral scholars.
 Her former advisees have gone on to tenure-track appointments at major R1 universities (e.g., Washington-Seattle, Brown, Ohio State, Penn State, Maryland, Arizona).
 Dr. Entwisle has received an NIH MENTOR award, a UNC Outstanding Postdoc Mentor Award, a UNC Distinguished Teaching Award for Post-Baccalaureate Instruction, and six awards for teaching and mentoring from the graduate students in her home department of sociology.